geusebi/float-ieee754-didactic/README.md

 ![IEEE 754 bits layouts](doc/img/tb_pk_bits.png "IEEE 754 bits layouts")

-Where bits are laid out from left to right `sign - exponent - fraction`.
+Bits are laid out from left to right as `sign - exponent - fraction`.

 For example the `BFloat16` is stored as: